 This is our favorite series of Chinese Zodiac stories for the little ones.
 "Tales from the Chinese Zodiac" by Oliver Chin, are fun short stories introducing the different animals of the Chinese Zodiac and their traits, not exactly to learn about the traditions of Chinese New Year per se, but light reads incorporating the animals and their own little adventures.

 The series started in 2006 with the Year of the Dog, and a new one has been published every year, around Chinese New Year time.
-We look forward to the entire 12-animal series!
+The entire 12-animal series is now complete!

 Check out which animal corresponds to your year of birth here!